arivero/transcriptsearch/README.md

 rid of httplib2), please honor the AGPLv3, it is so easy as branching it here in github :-D

+You must also provide a configfile with  your youtube API key and a comma separated list of proxies.
+That, or edit the proxy code out.

 --------------------------

 If you plan to use this idea as a service, you should consider